NTD-Modelling-Consortium/ntd-model-trachoma/README.md

 python simple_example.py
 ```

+### Notes about Python versions

 If you have both python 2 and 3 installed, you may need to provide `pipenv` commands with the correct version,
 e.g. `pipenv install . --python 3`, `pipenv run python3 simple_example.py`, and `pipenv shell; python3 simple_example.py`
 along with using `pip3`.

+Note that the project has deprecated dependencies that require Python 3.8, so if you have a newer version
+installed and are using an IDE, you may need to set the Python interpreter to 3.8.